DivineAde/MacOSWeb/README.md

-> 🛑🛑 Note: This is the new iteration of macOS Web written in Svelte.
-Previous version written in Preact is available at [DivineAdeyeye/macos-preact](https://github.com/DivineAdeyeye/macos-preact) 🛑🛑
+> 🛑🛑 Note: This is the new iteration of macOS Web written in Svelte.  🛑🛑

 # Mac OS Ventura Web